Raleigh Divorce Attorneys

 What kinds of issues will I have to address during the divorce process?

 During the process of your divorce, you and your spouse will discuss, negotiate, and finally agree on a variety of issues.
 Some of these issues include the division of property and debt, child custody terms and visitation rights, the possibility of alimony and associated costs, health insurance, college education costs for any children, and a variety of other issues necessary for the termination of a marriage.
 Your attorney will go over many general issues, and some issues that are specific to you and your spouse’s case, with you.
+When looking for a child custody attorney, consult the leading divorce lawyers at Marshall & Taylor PLLC.

 Get in Touch with a Divorce Lawyer in Raleigh